-- (b) Other candidates who began their course of study at Massey University or Victoria University of Wellington under the BMus statute in force before 2006 shall complete the degree of that university under that statute, making such substitutions as prescribed by the Director, as long as they do so by the end of 2010. - (c) Restrictions against Massey papers and Victoria courses included in qualifications prior to 2006 will be available from the School. - (d) Candidates who commenced an Ethnomusicology or History and Literature of Western Music major under the statute in the 2006 or 2007 Calendars may complete that major, if necessary by making such substitutions as prescribed by the Director New Zealand School of Music.
-Candidates who have completed fewer than 240 points towards either major may apply to transfer

-- to the new Music Studies major making such substitutions as prescribed by the Director New Zealand School of Music.
+- (b) Other candidates who began their course of study at Victoria University of Wellington or Massey University under the BMus statute in force before 2006 shall complete the degree of that university under that statute, making such substitutions as prescribed by the Director of the New Zealand School of Music, as long as they do so by the end of 2010. - (c) Restrictions against Victoria courses and Massey papers included in qualifications prior to 2006 will be available from the School. - (d) Candidates who commenced an Ethnomusicology or History and Literature of Western Music major under the statute in the 2006 or 2007 Calendars may complete that major, if necessary by making such substitutions as prescribed by the Director New Zealand School of Music.
+Candidates who have completed fewer than 240 points towards either major may apply to transfer to the new Music Studies major making such substitutions as prescribed by the Director New Zealand School of Music.
 In either case, such candidates may, if necessary, be exempted from the prerequisites specified for courses/papers that were not included in the 2006 or 2007 statute. - (e) Candidates who commenced a Composition major under the statute in the 2006 or 2007 Calendars may complete that major, if necessary by making such substitutions as prescribed by the Director New Zealand School of Music.
 Candidates who have completed fewer than 240 points towards the major may apply to transfer to the new Composition major making such substitutions as prescribed by the Director New Zealand School of Music.
 In either case, such candidates may, if necessary, be exempted from the prerequisites specified for courses/papers that were not included in the 2006 or 2007 statute.